CNES/Pandora_libSGM/README.md

 ## Usage

-libSGM must be used as a package :
+libSGM is a library only and must be used as a package :

 ```python
 from libSGM import sgm_wrapper